7 Benefits of Volunteering that Will Inspire You to Take Action

 Next, think about where your interests lie and what kind of field would you want to explore.
 Do you like working with animals?
-Want to learn how to farm and compost?
+Want to learn more about farming and agriculture?
+Interested in learning to compost?
 Do you enjoy playing with children?
 Spending time with the elderly?
 Would you want to learn how to help refugees?

 Deciding what kind of organization you would like to work with first will help you bring enthusiasm and excitement to your volunteer experience.
 It is no good for anyone if you volunteer to do something you flat out don’t like doing.

 Volunteer Abroad or in Your Own Community

 Are you interested in working outside of your home country?
 Do you have the time and finances to travel?
 Would you rather stay close to home where you might not have to spend money to volunteer?